Urban air mobility: VTOLs and eVTOLs

-Implementation
+Voom implementation

 The concept was realized in São Paulo, Brazil, with over 15,000 passengers flown by Voom.
 There, urban air mobility was provided by helicopters.
 Helicopter air taxis are already available in Mexico City, Mexico.
 Fast air connections are still associated with high costs, and cause considerable noise and high energy consumption.

 The Voom UAM demonstration program operated for four years, and was shut down in March 2020.

-Urban-Air Port, a UK Government-sponsored helipad+ startup R&D firm, with a prototype at Coventry, equipped for eVTOLs, PAVs and drones, in conjunction with Hyundai.